Importing Packages on Windows¶

 is located-PackageManifest

-- the package manifest file name stored in each package directory.
+- The package manifest file name stored in each package directory.
 This defaults toApp.json

 and does not need to be specified-InstallScript

-- the template install script file name that will be copied into the package.
+- The template install script file name that will be copied into the package.
 This parameter does not need to be specified and should not be changed-Application

-- an array of application names to import into the target Intune tenant.
+- An array of application names to import into the target Intune tenant.
 The application names must match those applications stored in the project-Type

-- the package type to import into the target Intune tenant - App or Update.
+- The package type to import into the target Intune tenant - App or Update.
 The array passed to Applications must match those application packages defined for this type.-WorkingPath

-- path to a working directory used when creating the Intunewin packages.
+- Path to a working directory used when creating the Intunewin packages.
 This defaults to a directory namedoutput

 Create an Application Package¶